-MOTOR DIRECTION SELECTION AND REVERSING
+MOTOR DIRECTION SELECTION

 Terminal P1-8 on the 700B Series is the forward/reverse control.
-Allowing terminal P1-8 to remain unconnected will let the motor turn in a particular direction.
-Connecting terminal P1-8 to P1-6 will reverse the rotation direction.
-You can use either a jumper wire, switch, relay, or an open collector NPN transistor to make this connection.
-MAKE SURE WHEN YOU REVERSE DIRECTION THE MOTOR IS STOPPED.
-THE CONTROL ISN'T DESIGNED FOR PLUG REVERSING.
+Allowing terminal P1-8 to stand free will let the motor turn in a particular direction.
+Connecting terminal P1-8 to P1-6 will reverse the rotation direction (see REVERSING on page 7).